 Presurvey QA activities include a taxonomic information transfer meeting, an in-field training/intercalibration exercise, and an intercalibration exercise assessing organizational fish and invertebrate identification abilities.
 The taxonomic information transfer meeting will provide literature lists, taxonomic keys, and discussions on how to identify species expected on the survey.
 The in-field training/intercalibration exercise will provide training for individuals less familiar with the fauna and intercalibration for those with more experience.
-It will be conducted on an organization vessel with lead taxonomists from all participating organizations.
+It will be conducted on a participating organization's vessel with lead taxonomists from all participating organizations.
 Trawls will be conducted at different depths and ways to identify the species will be discussed.
 The taxonomic assessment exercise will assess the probability that identification errors will be made in the field.
-Each organization will identify specimens of representative fish and invertebrate species in buckets that will be passed to each organization.
+Each organization will identify specimens of representative fish and invertebrate species in buckets that will be transferred among participating organizations.
 The assessment will focus on estimating irretrievable error rates (i.e., incorrect identifications in the field with specimens not returned to the laboratory).
 Thus correct identifications and "return for further identification" are acceptable but identification errors are not.
 An organization with greater than 10% errors (fish and invertebrates separately) will be asked to redo the assessment.

-During the survey a project-assigned taxonomist will audit taxonomic identifications in the field in at least one visit per vessel.
-These taxonomists will observe and audit fish and invertebrate species collected per day during a visit.
+During the survey a survey-assigned taxonomist will audit taxonomic identifications in the field at least once per vessel.
+These taxonomists will observe and audit fish and invertebrate species collected during each visit.

 Each organization will also be asked to provide at least one voucher specimen of each species identified in the field.
 Prior to the survey, each field crew will be given a list of fish and invertebrate species likely to be encountered in the survey to facilitate tracking of specimens collected.
-The voucher organisms collected in the Bight '13 trawls will be submitted to SCCWRP.
-The collection will be temporarily housed at SCCWRP until taxanomic validation is finalized by SCAMMIT and SCAITE taxonomists.
-The collection will eventually be archived at the Los Angeles County Natural History Museum.
+The voucher organisms collected in the Bight '18 trawls will be submitted to SCCWRP.
+The collection will be temporarily housed at SCCWRP until taxanomic validation is finalized by SCAMIT and SCAITE taxonomists.
+The collection will eventually be archived at the Natural History Museum of Los Angeles County (NHMLAC).
 All erroneous identifications for an organization will be corrected in the database.
 To maintain a consistent level of field crew performance, overall completeness and accuracy objectives will be 90% (i.e., <10% taxonomic errors) (Table 2-1).